Charge sharing: Charge sharing in semiconductor radiation detectors

 In pixelated semiconductor radiation detectors - such as photon-counting or hybrid-pixel-detectors, charge sharing refers to the diffusion of electrical charges with a negative impact on image quality.

 Formation of charge sharing

 In the active detector layer of photon detectors, incident photons are converted to electron-hole pairs via the photoelectric effect.
 The resulting charge cloud is being accelerated towards the readout electronics via an applied voltage bias.
 Because of thermic energy and repulsion due to the electric fields inside such a device, the charge cloud diffuses, effectively getting larger in lateral size.
 In pixelated detectors, this effect can lead to a detection of parts of the initial charge cloud in neighbouring pixels.
-As the probability for this cross talk increases towards pixel edges, it is more prominent in detectors with smaller pixelsize.
+As the probability for this cross talk increases towards pixel edges, it is more prominent in detectors with smaller pixel size.
 Furthermore, fluorescence of the detector material above its K-edge can lead to additional charge carriers that add to the effect of charge-sharing.
 Especially in photon counting detectors, charge sharing can lead to errors in the signal count.